 Neat, Tidy & Comfortable

 Your clothing should always be neat and clean.
 Iron your clothes if needed; showing up wrinkled is a no-no. Dress professionally and modestly: dress pants, a suit jacket and tie for men, dress pants, knee-length skirt, or pantsuit for women.
 Properly tailored and fitted clothing is a must.
-Take the time to accurately hem your pants, and shine your shoes.
+Take the time to hem your pants accurately, and shine your shoes.
 Avoid wearing loud colors, distracting jewelry, tight clothes, and short skirts, or revealing tops.

 When it comes to dressing, remember that you want to convey professionalism.
 By showing up neat and tidy, you will always make a good impression on your interviewer.

 Need additional help?
 Reach out to Candace to learn more!